hising/vanilla-frontend/README.md

 ## Used libs

--   BrowserSync
+-   BrowserSync for Live Editing
--   Husky
+-   Husky for Commit Hooks
--   Lint-staged
+-   Lint-staged for running formatting on Commit
--   Prettier
+-   Prettier for formatting
+-   Nord Colors for base CSS
+-   Reset.css for sensible default

 Go to http://localhost:3009